belle2/basf2/online_book/basf2/fei.rst

     Think of special properties of B\ :sup:`0` mesons compared to B\ :sup:`+` mesons.

-    For the implementation: You will most likely need one more `modularAnalysis.reconstructDecay` to create the second particle list and and the `modularAnalysis.copyLists` function to combine both lists.
+    For the implementation: You will most likely need one more `modularAnalysis.reconstructDecay` to create the second particle list and the `modularAnalysis.copyLists` function to combine both lists.

 .. admonition:: Solution
     :class: toggle solution